jchow32/EarlyPredictionSNN/README.md

 ### Input parameters <br />

 ```
---mutation or -m : Information on *de novo* non-synonymous coding variation for NDD cases and unaffected controls
+--de_novo or -d : Information on *de novo* non-synonymous coding variation for NDD cases and unaffected controls
 --gene or -g : Gene-associated constraint and conservation information (gene score information)
 --output or -o  : The user provides a desired string ($output_string) used to name output files
 --lgd or -l : a flag that, when provided, enables the use of gene score features for the LGD-specific model